apache/pulsar/site2/docs/transaction-api.md

 ## Acknowledge the messages with the transaction

-The transaction acknowledgement requires a transaction parameter.
-The transaction acknowledgement marks the messages state to pending-ack state.
+The transaction acknowledgment requires a transaction parameter.
+The transaction acknowledgment marks the messages state to pending-ack state.
 When the transaction is committed, the pending-ack state becomes ack state.
 If the transaction is aborted, the pending-ack state becomes unack state.

 ```